-Rhonda Pennings, President (2021). is the Dean of Arts & Science/Business and Health at Northwest Iowa Community College.
+Rhonda Pennings, Past-President (2023). is the Dean of Arts & Science/Business and Health at Northwest Iowa Community College.
 She has a bachelor’s degree from Northwestern College with majors in art and English.
 She has a master’s degree in English and a doctorate in education from the University of South Dakota.

 As a member of the American Association of University Women, she is interested in promoting education and equity for women.
 She serves on the Board of Directors for the Iowa Network for Women in Higher Education and on the planning council for the annual Way Up Conference for women in higher education.

 Currently, she has been working on her family genealogy and enjoys reading Dutch history.
 Both of her grandmothers immigrated from the Netherlands to America with their families.
 Her ancestors hid Jews during the Holocaust and the Pennings family name is on the Wall of Honor in the Garden of the Righteous located in Yad Vashem in Jerusalem.

 David Zwart, Treasurer and Membership Secretary (2023).
 I grew up in Sioux County, Iowa and graduated from Dordt College in 1999.
 I went west to California to teach middle school social studies in Visalia, California.
 While in the Central Valley of California, I completed a M.A. in history at Fresno State and wrote about the Dutch community in Hanford, California.
 I then continued my education at Western Michigan University where I received my Ph.D. in 2012 with a dissertation on Dutch American commemorations.
 After teaching at Dordt College for four years, I am currently assistant professor in the history department at Grand Valley State University in Allendale, Michigan where I mostly teach future history and social studies teachers how to get the next generation excited about studying the past.